Meet our 2017 Canberra Citizen

 Alex Sloan has been recognised as the 2017 Canberra Citizen for her commitment to telling the stories of Canberrans over 22 years in local radio and through her selfless support of community organisations and charitable events.

-For the past 22 years Alex has supported artists, musicians and writers by exposing their work through her work on ABC 666.
+For the past 22 years Alex has supported artists, musicians and writers through her work on ABC 666.
 She's well known for her warm and engaging interview style, and with her background as a rural reporter she's well regarded for bridging the gap between Canberra and the surrounding region.

 Alex says she's loved being able to make meaningful connections with the city and the people who live here.